 Stop by the local department store – here we can buy locally brewed beer and use the local DPRK Won currency!

 Dinner at the National Restaurant

-TRIP HIGHLIGHT – We head to the stadium (TBA) to watch the World Cup Qualifier between the DPRK and Turkmenistan!
+TRIP HIGHLIGHT – We head to the May Day Stadium to watch the World Cup Qualifier between the DPRK and Turkmenistan!
 This is the last and potentially vital match of the round to see who can reach the final qualifying round and also who can qualify for the next Asia Cup

 Time permitting we’ll head to the Taedonggang Diplomatic Club – the quintessential Pyongyang expat bar where we will have drinks and football discussion!

 Overnight at the Chongnyon hotel

 Wednesday 10th June – Pyongyang